Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 }
 ```

-If you use `EditTemplate` to customize editing of columns, then using `Validator` or `UsePatternOfValidation` will not work and you have to use `Validation` like this:
+If you use `EditTemplate` to customize editing of columns, then using `Validator` or `ValidationPattern` will not work and you have to use `Validation` like this:

 ```html
 <DataGridColumn TItem="Employee" Field="@nameof(Employee.Salary)" Caption="Salary" Editable="true">